 The results of these chemical tests can generally be used as evidence in DUI trials.

 A driver is required to test only if lawfully arrested for DUI.
 In other words, the officer must have reasonable grounds to believe the person was driving under the influence to request a BAC test.

-Implied consent can be withdrawn and a driver can refuse to submit to any requested chemical test.
-(Though there are consequences of doing so.)
+Under Alabama law, a driver can refuse to submit to DUI chemical testing.
+However, there are consequences for doing so.
 If a driver refuses to take a blood test, the officer will request a different chemical test, breath or urine.
 And if the driver still refuses a different test, certain consequences will follow.
-However, an officer can’t force a driver to test unless supported by some other authority—such as a warrant.

-License suspension.
-Drivers who refuse a lawful request by an officer to take a breath or urine test are subject to driver’s license suspension.
-A first refusal will result in a 90-day suspension.
-A second or subsequent refusal within a five-year period will result in a one-year suspension.
-The suspension for a test refusal is separate from any criminal consequences resulting from a DUI conviction and can be imposed even if the DUI charge is ultimately dismissed.
+The suspension for a test refusal is separate from any criminal consequences resulting from a DUI conviction and can be imposed even if the DUI charge is ultimately dismissed in criminal court.

 Whether you are wondering if consent or refusal is wiser, or if you have already made the decision, a seasoned DUI attorney can help.
 License suspensions stemming from a chemical test refusal are separate from the criminal case and are handled in a separate proceeding.
 A DUI attorney can help you navigate both aspects of your case.